-A super simple, super-delicious blue cheese sauce for pasta, delivering tons of flavor with just 3 ingredients: butter, blue cheese and parsley.
+A super simple, super-delicious blue cheese sauce for pasta, delivering tons of flavor with just three ingredients: butter, blue cheese, and parsley.

 - 1/2 pound capellini (or spaghetti)

 - Bring a pot of salted water to a boil and cook pasta according to package directions.
 Reserve 1/2 cup of the pasta water, then drain the noodles.

 - Turn the heat down to low and add the butter to the pot.
 When the butter has melted, add the noodles back to the pot and stir to coat.
 Slowly add the blue cheese, stirring the noodles so the cheese melts.

 - As you add the cheese, also drizzle a little of the reserved pasta water over the noodles, using as much or as little as needed.
 The water will keep the noodles from clumping together and thin out the blue cheese as it melts so the sauce has a lighter, less-sticky texture.

 - Once the blue cheese has mostly melted, stir in the parsley.
 Add salt to taste.
 Serve immediately.

 - Creamy and Buttery: Some types of blue cheese are so soft and creamy, that they can be spread across bread like butter.
 Often, the flavor of these super-soft blues is milder and you'll notice fewer blue veins throughout the cheese.
 One example of creamy and buttery blue cheese is Cambazola.